nordic-rse/nordic-rse.github.io/content/_index.md

 - Are you employed to develop software for research?
 - Are you spending more time developing software than conducting research?
 - Are you employed as a postdoctoral researcher, even though you predominantly work on software development?
-- Are you the person who does computers in your research group?
+- Are you the person who write research software in your research group?
 - Are you sometimes not named on research papers despite playing a fundamental part in developing the software used to create them?
 - Do you lack the metrics needed to progress your academic career, like papers and conference presentations, despite having made a significant contribution through software?
-- Are you unsure what your next career step should be?

 Content of this page is derived from text originally provided courtesy of the [UK Research Software Engineer Association](https://rse.ac.uk).